-With a flourishing community of around four million Filipinos, it’s with no doubt that the United States is one of our most visited countries.
-Here are the basics on getting a US visa.
+With a flourishing community of around four million Filipinos, it’s no doubt that the United States is one of our most visited countries.
+Here are the basics of the US visa application process in the Philippines.

 Your Visa Type

 The B-1/B-2 visa or the visitor visa is issued to foreigners for several purposes, one of these being general business such as tourism or visiting relatives and friends.
 There are various other visas issued by the US, depending on your affairs.
 Find the corresponding visa for you here.